chan-yang2020/week5-assignment/README.md

 select count(id) as NumOfUser from user;
 select * from user order by time desc;
 select * from user order by time desc limit 1,3;
-select username from user where id=1;
+select username from user where username='ply';
-select username,password from user where id=1;
+select username,password from user where username='ply' and password='ply';
-updata user set name='丁滿' where id=1;
+updata user set name='丁滿' where username='ply';
 delete from user;

 ![image](https://chan-yang2020.github.io/week5-assignment/describe_table.png)